sosy-lab/benchexec/doc/INSTALL.md

     apt install --install-recommends ./benchexec_*.deb

+On Ubuntu 21.10 and newer with the default cgroup config, this is all.

-Our package automatically configures the necessary cgroup permissions if the system uses cgroups v1.
+On older Ubuntu versions or those configured for cgroups v1, our package automatically configures the necessary cgroup permissions.
-Just add the users that should be able to use BenchExec to the group `benchexec` (group membership will be effective after the next login of the respective user):
+Then add the users that should be able to use BenchExec to the group `benchexec` (group membership will be effective after the next login of the respective user):

     adduser <USER> benchexec